 In this article, I’ll look at three tracks from When I Come Home and discuss how to recreate the synth sounds.
 I’ve used the softsynths Arturia Prophet V, Mini V and DX7 V from the Arturia V Collection as well as TAL U-NO-LX to recreate them and the presets used in the remakes are available for free download at the end of the article!

 Way to the Show

 Easily my favourite track from the new album, Almeda is mysterious sounding and full of unusual composition and sound elements, all placed on top of a typical modern trap beat.
 Here I’ll concentrate on the synth lead and FM sounding keys from the intro hook.
 The lead is heavily chorused giving it a wide stereo effect.
-I’ll use TAL U-NO-LX, however both Prophet V and Mini V should able to handle the patch, and both have onboard chorus effects.
+I used TAL U-NO-LX, however, both Prophet V and Mini V should also be able to handle the patch as both have onboard chorus effects.

 - Almeda Lead 00:00

 The keys are a complex patch, with a timbre like that of an acoustic guitar, and was likely recorded using an FM synth, or a synth with samples.
 Arturia DX7 V is a great FM synth, with modern capabilities plus the same architecture as the legendary Yamaha DX7.

 The DX7 V preset Piano Quattro sounds similar to the Almeda patch.
 The patch already has a light chorus effect, but you can improve the sound by raising the mix amount or even just running it through another chorus effect after the plugin.
 I used Ableton’s Chorus with Dry/Wet set to 35%.

 And finally, here are the Almeda patches in action: